Learn the basics of working with images and effects in Adobe Illustrator, including how to add and edit effects, apply brush strokes, and more.

-- Choose File > Place to place an image in your document.
+- Choose File > Place to place an image into your document.
 In the Place dialog box, selecting the Link option creates a link to the original image.
-If the image is updated outside of Illustrator, the image will be updated in your Illustrator document automatically.
+If the image is updated outside Illustrator, the image will be updated in your Illustrator document automatically.
 Deselecting the Link option when placing an image embeds the image in the Illustrator document.

 - Select the Selection tool in the Tools panel and Shift-drag a corner to resize the image.
 When finished, release the mouse button and then the Shift key.

 - Click the Crop Image button in the Properties panel on the right side of the document to crop parts of an image.
 Drag any handle around the image to remove an unwanted portion.
 Click Apply in the Properties panel.

 Learn what effects are, and how they are added and edited using the Appearance panel.

 - Under the Effect menu, see the various Illustrator and Adobe Photoshop effects.
 Illustrator effects are vector effects.
 Photoshop effects are raster effects.

 - To apply an effect, click Choose An Effect in the Properties panel.

 - To edit an effect, click the name of the effect in the Properties panel to open the effect options in a dialog box.